AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/consent.md

 To begin collecting data, you must get consent from the user.
 In a real-world app, you would want to consult consent best practices for your region.
 In this tutorial, you get consent from the user by simply asking for it with an alert:

 1. You only want to ask the user once for consent.
-So you want to combine the Mobile SDK consent with the required authorizations for tracking using Apple's [App Tracking Transparency framework](https://developer.apple.com/documentation/apptrackingtransparency).
-In this app, you assume when the user authorizes tracking, the user also consents with collecting events.
+You can do this by combining the Mobile SDK consent with the required authorization for tracking using Apple's [App Tracking Transparency framework](https://developer.apple.com/documentation/apptrackingtransparency).
+In this app, you assume that when the user authorizes tracking they consent to collecting events.

 1. Navigate to **[!DNL Luma]** > **[!DNL Luma]** > **[!DNL Utils]** > **[!UICONTROL MobileSDK]** in the Xcode Project navigator.